Troels51/git-explanations/README.md

  - Interacting with other repositories
  - Searching for changes

-Reviews and changes are welcome
+Reviews and changes are welcome aaaaaaaa